 “[Tristen] cares about food and he cares for people,” said Samuelsson.
 “He started working with me and I knew that he would become a sous chef – and eventually, an executive chef.”

-Epps traveled to work at other fine dining restaurants from Sweden to Denver before finally landing at Red Rooster Overtown as, yes, executive chef.
+Epps traveled to work at other fine dining restaurants from Sweden to Denver before finally landing at Red Rooster Overtown as, yes, the executive chef.

 The restaurant, which was built in a space that once housed a pool hall, aims to become a community staple.
 On offer is Southern comfort food with a Miami twist, including a deliciously deft fusion of Caribbean and Latin cultures.
 Eighty percent of the staff is from Overtown.